 Rather than quarrying fresh slabs for your marble bathroom ideas, interior designer Deborah Bass of Base Interior (opens in new tab) suggests seeking out reclaimed marble from places like eBay, then commissioning a specialist stone restorer to cut and polish.

 Combine busy marbles with a plainer design if there’s not enough of one stone to go round.
-‘Stonemasons’ off-cuts, which would otherwise go to waste, are also perfect for smaller areas like vanity tops and shelves,’ Deborah adds.
+‘Stonemasons’ off-cuts, which would otherwise go to waste, are also perfect for smaller areas like vanity tops and shelves,’ Deborah adds, great for bathroom vanity ideas.

 2. Install marble in a frame to create a bespoke piece of art